🧡 Skip to main content🔍 Skip to search

 Automation Workshop · Create a new automated Task

-Alternatively, you can use CTRL+N keyboard shortcut or select New Task in context menu by pushing right mouse button in Task Pane.
-Whichever you choose, it will open Task Wizard which will lead us through the rest of configuration process.
+Alternatively, you can use the CTRL+N keyboard shortcut or select New Task in the context menu by pushing the right mouse button in the Task Pane.
+Whichever you choose, it will open the Task Wizard which will lead us through the rest of the configuration process.

 Task Wizard · Welcome